 How do I open an investing account?

-Your local bank or can help you open an investing account.
+Your local bank or registered investment firm can help you open an investing account.
 Before you open an account, figure out if you need a full-service investment firm, discount broker or portfolio manager.
 This article can help you decide and help you understand the difference between a cash account and a margin account.
 You can also learn about online investment advisors which are a hybrid of a full-service investment firm and a discount broker.
 Here are 7 questions to ask before you invest.

 What is a common share?